 INTRODUCTION

-Early blight of tomato caused by Alternaria solani is a serious and widely prevalent disease in tropical and sub-tropical regions.
-The pathogen survives in infected plant debris and soil, remaining viable for one or more years, thereby serving as a primary source of inoculum.
-It is both air-borne and soil-inhabiting, facilitating rapid dissemination under favorable environmental conditions.
-The disease development is highly influenced by weather parameters.
-High temperature, high relative humidity, prolonged leaf wetness due to dew and frequent rainfall create ideal conditions for infection and disease progression.
-Dense crop canopy and crowded plantation further enhance humidity around plants, promoting pathogen establishment and spread.
-Plants are more susceptible during the fruiting stage, leading to severe infection and yield loss.
+Early blight of tomato caused by Alternaria solani is a serious and widely prevalent disease in tropical and subtropical regions.
+The pathogen survives in infected plant debris and soil, remaining viable for one or more years, and serves as a primary source of inoculum.
+It is both airborne and soil-inhabiting, facilitating rapid dissemination under favorable environmental conditions.
+The development of the disease is highly influenced by weather parameters.
+High temperature, high relative humidity, prolonged leaf wetness due to dew, and frequent rainfall create ideal conditions for infection and disease progression.
+Dense crop canopies and crowded plantations further enhance humidity around plants, promoting pathogen establishment and spread.
+Plants are more susceptible during the fruiting stage, leading to severe infections and yield loss.

-The pathogen infects multiple plant parts including leaves, stems, petioles and fruits.
+The pathogen infects multiple plant parts, including leaves, stems, petioles, and fruits.
 Initial symptoms appear as small, dark brown spots on older leaves, which enlarge and develop characteristic concentric rings, giving a “bull’s-eye” appearance.
-Severe infection results in yellowing, defoliation, drying of twigs and premature fruit drop.
+Severe infection results in yellowing, defoliation, twig drying, and premature fruit drop.

-Additionally, the pathogen produces toxins such as alternaric acid, zinniol, altersolanol and macrosporin, which intensify disease severity.
-The wide host range, variability among pathogenic isolates and prolonged active disease cycle further complicate its epidemiology and management.
-The interaction between host, pathogen and environment plays a crucial role in the epidemiology of early blight of tomato, making it a challenging disease to predict and manage effectively.
+Additionally, the pathogen produces toxins such as alternaric acid, zinniol, altersolanol, and macrosporin, which intensify disease severity.
+The wide host range, variability among pathogenic isolates, and prolonged active disease cycle further complicate its epidemiology and management.
+The interaction between the host, pathogen, and environment plays a crucial role in the epidemiology of early blight of tomato, making it a challenging disease to predict and manage effectively.

 MATERIALS AND METHODS:

 The present investigation was carried out at the Department of Plant Pathology, College of Agriculture, Bikaner, and Agricultural Research Station, Sriganganagar, Swami Keshwanand Rajasthan Agricultural University, Bikaner, during Rabi seasons of 2022–23 and 2023–24.
-To study the effect of different tomato varieties on early blight disease, field experiments were conducted in a Randomized Block Design (RBD) with three replications.
+To study the effect of different tomato varieties on early blight disease, field experiments were conducted in a Randomized Block Design (RBD) with three replicates.

-Three tomato varieties, namely Deshi Cherry Tomato, Arka Saurabh and Azad Tomato-4, were used in the study.
-Seeds were sown in the nursery at a fortnight interval starting from 8th August 2022.
+Three tomato varieties, namely Deshi Cherry Tomato, Arka Saurabh, and Azad Tomato-4, were used in this study.
+Seeds were sown in the nursery at fortnightly intervals starting from 8th August 2022.
 Thirty-five-day-old seedlings were transplanted into the main field at a spacing of 60 cm × 40 cm.
-Each experimental plot measured 3.0 × 2.8 m².
-Irrigation was provided as per crop requirements.
+Each experimental plot measured 3.0 × 2.8 m.
+Irrigation was provided according to the crop requirements.

-Disease observations were recorded from the first appearance of early blight symptoms up to crop maturity at weekly intervals.
-The per cent disease intensity (PDI) was calculated using a 0–5 disease rating scale as described by (McKinney et al.,1923).
+Disease observations were recorded from the first appearance of early blight symptoms to crop maturity at weekly intervals.
+The per cent disease intensity (PDI) was calculated using a 0–5 disease rating scale, as described by (McKinney et al.,1923).

 The following rating scale was used for Early blight disease of tomato: